-TOD is a focus of the Preliminary Plan because supports healthy it communities. mobility, and revitalization of urban areas.
-Despite these benefits, concern regarding the potential for gentrification and displacement of lowincome households was expressed during VISION 2050 public outreach activities.
+TOD is a focus of the Preliminary Plan because it supports healthy communities, mobility, and revitalization of urban areas.
+Despite these benefits, concern regarding the potential for gentrification and displacement of low-income households was expressed during VISION 2050 public outreach activities.
 Table 4.5 includes strategies for mixed-income housing in TODs.
 Local governments with proposed rapid transit or commuter rail stations should incorporate these strategies into their land use policies.
-TOD illustrations and design guidelines will be developed for the Final Plan.
+TOD illustrations and design guidelines are included in Volume III of this report.